-Although nice to know how to do it only with a knife and batons this method does not match the criterion of “avoiding energy waste” and it took too long.
-Together with the risk of damaging the knife we regard it a precious lesson but there must be a better way.
+Although nice to know how to do it only with a knife and batons this method does not match the criterion of “avoiding energy waste” and it takes too long.
+Together with the risk of damaging the knife we regard it a precious lesson but there must be a better way:

 For the next training session we wanted to see whether a good machete of parang style is better.
 In Latin America you can buy inexpensive machetes almost everywhere.
 But their blades are mostly very soft and wobbly and although they are good for clearing trails, they are not suited for splitting wood with a baton.
 Parangs from South-East Asia have relatively firm blades and the curved handles are designed to save energy while working with them.
-Since it is not easy to get a real Asian parang in Germany at a reasonable price we purchased the NATA Machete 210 that is basically similar to parangs and later a Condor Village Parang Machete.
-Chopping and splitting wood was way easier and faster than with the above mentioned knife method.
-Machetes are basically versatile tools suitable for chopping and splitting wood as well as for clearing the trail.
+Since it is not easy to get a real Asian parang in Germany at a reasonable price we purchased the NATA Machete 210 that is basically similar to parangs and later we purchased also a Condor Village Parang Machete*.
+Chopping and splitting wood was way easier and faster with the above mentioned machetes/parangs than with the above mentioned knife method.
+Good machetes are versatile tools suitable for chopping and splitting wood as well as for clearing the trail.

 More interesting links:

 Solo trip Río Napo, Ecuador on YouTube (in German)